Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study: Results

 \subsection{Classical Simulations}

 A first way to analyze the outcomes of our QUBO-based cyber risk modeling approach, applied to the infrastructure depicted in Fig.~\ref{fig:big IT}, is by examining the aggregated distributions of node risk scores before and after minimization.
-The specific initial configuration shown in the figure is just one representative example: the initial scores were assigned randomly, including the selection of the “risky exception.”
+The specific initial configuration shown in the figure is just one representative example: the initial scores were assigned randomly, including the selection of the ``risky exception.''
 We repeated the experiment for ten different choices of the high-risk node and obtained qualitatively similar results in all cases, confirming that the behavior observed in the displayed configuration is not incidental but characteristic of the model.
 Figure~\ref{fig:plain aggr} reports comparative transition matrices for all the different infrastructure layers.
-In each matrix the x-axis represents the initial score and the y- axis the final one, the number popoulating each entry show how many node for that layer underwent a transition from that initial score to the corresponding final; the color gets progessively red the more the transision is big towards high risk nodes and greener the opposte way.
-All the values on the diagonal are nodes that kept their risk core value unchanged.
+In each matrix the x-axis represents the initial score and the y-axis the final one; the number populating each entry shows how many nodes for that layer underwent a transition from that initial score to the corresponding final one.
+The color becomes progressively red the more the transition is towards high risk nodes, and greener in the opposite direction.
+All the values on the diagonal are nodes that kept their risk score value unchanged.
 This visualization provides a macroscopic, aggregated perspective on the system, offering a sense of how the risk distribution shifts across the whole layers.

 Performing QUBO using classical simulators, several important trends emerge.
 First, the average network risk increases slightly, reflecting a mild drift of the global distribution towards higher values.
 At the same time, the overall dispersion of scores decreases, especially among the same layers.
 This implies that risk becomes more distributed across the infrastructure: highly vulnerable nodes reduce their exposure, while low-risk nodes absorb part of the burden, leading to a more homogeneous landscape.
 In practical terms, the model shifts the system away from isolated vulnerabilities towards a smoother distribution of medium-level risk.